oncomouse/markdown.nvim/Readme.md

 14. [X] Follow footnotes (references / definitions)
 15. [X] Follow footnotes outside of current file
 16. [X] Follow footnote definitions outside of current file
+17. [ ] Update all of this to work with orgmode